SakinahJ/Data_Projects_TripleTen/Zomato/README.md

     - `'restaurant'`: All restaurants with ratings and location.

 #### Assumptions:
--Restaurants with higher ratings and more reviews are generally more popular and profitable.
+- Restaurants with higher ratings and more reviews are generally more popular and profitable.
--Revenue is influenced by factors such as location, cuisine type, pricing, and customer engagement.
+- Revenue is influenced by factors such as location, cuisine type, pricing, and customer engagement.
--Customer satisfaction is a key driver of repeat business and overall restaurant success.
+- Customer satisfaction is a key driver of repeat business and overall restaurant success.
--Restaurants with frequent orders and high customer retention generate more revenue.
+- Restaurants with frequent orders and high customer retention generate more revenue.
--Delivery efficiency and service quality impact customer satisfaction and restaurant performance.
+- Delivery efficiency and service quality impact customer satisfaction and restaurant performance.
--Data provided is accurate, representative, and up-to-date for meaningful analysis.
+- Data provided is accurate, representative, and up-to-date for meaningful analysis.

 #### Findings:
--Zomato has a large database of restaurant clients across cities in India.
+- Zomato has a large database of restaurant clients across cities in India.
--Sales have been declining since 2018.
+- Sales have been declining since 2018.
--Indian cuisine is the most popular and generates the highest sales.
+- Indian cuisine is the most popular and generates the highest sales.
--American franchise restaurants receive more ratings than local restaurants, likely due to better marketing tools and a stronger online presence.
+- American franchise restaurants receive more ratings than local restaurants, likely due to better marketing tools and a stronger online presence.
--Pizza is a popular cuisine, with Domino’s being the top-selling restaurant.
+- Pizza is a popular cuisine, with Domino’s being the top-selling restaurant.
--The top cities generating the highest sales are Bangalore (Bengaluru), followed by Delhi, Mumbai, and Noida.
+- The top cities generating the highest sales are Bangalore (Bengaluru), followed by Delhi, Mumbai, and Noida.

 #### Recommendations/Results:
--Strategic Client Onboarding:
+- Strategic Client Onboarding:
-Focus on onboarding clients located in high-performing cities where our platform demonstrates strong sales traction.
+-- Focus on onboarding clients located in high-performing cities where our platform demonstrates strong sales traction.
 -Performance-Based Client Optimization:
 Conduct a thorough analysis to identify and potentially phase